stkao05/line-ai/README.md

 ### Web App

 1. `cd web`.
-2. Copy the example environment file and point it at the API: `cp .env.example .env.local`.
+2. Copy the example environment and point it at the API: `cp .env.example .env.local`.
-   - Update `NEXT_PUBLIC_CHAT_BASE_URL` if your back end runs on a different host or port.
+   - Update `NEXT_PUBLIC_CHAT_BASE_URL` if your backend runs on a different host or port.
 3. Install dependencies: `npm install`.
 4. Launch the dev server: `npm run dev` (defaults to `http://localhost:3000`).

 ## Architectural Overview

-The system consists of a FastAPI back end that orchestrates an Autogen multi‑agent workflow, and a Next.js front end that streams responses via Server‑Sent Events (SSE).
+The system consists of a FastAPI backend that orchestrates an AutoGen multi‑agent workflow and streams responses, and a Next.js frontend that communicates with the backend via Server‑Sent Events (SSE).

 Backend

-- Async‑first (`asyncio`) for high concurrency.
+- Async‑first (`asyncio`) for concurrency.
-- Multi‑turn conversations: previous conversation context are kept in memory.
+- Multi‑turn conversations: previous context is kept in memory with a 1‑day TTL.
-- Workflow routing is implemented with Autogen GraphFlow; details below.
+- Workflow routing implemented with AutoGen GraphFlow (details below).

 Frontend

 - Next.js app with static pre‑rendering.
-- Streams tokens from the API via SSE.
+- Streams responses from the API via SSE.
-- OpenAPI schema provides type safety between front end and back end.
+- OpenAPI schema provides type safety between frontend and backend.

 ## Agent Workflow

 The agent architecture is route‑based with three paths:

-- Quick answer: Answer directly from model knowledge when sufficient.
+- Quick answer: respond directly from model knowledge when sufficient.
-- Deep dive: Plan searches, use Serper to gather results, rank and fetch pages, then compose a citation‑ready report.
+- Deep dive: plan searches, use Serper to gather results, rank and fetch pages, then compose a citation‑ready report.
-- Coding: Specialized coding agent for programming tasks.
+- Coding: specialized coding agent for programming tasks.

 ```mermaid
 flowchart LR